garghub/simutate/README.md

 Additional 2. project name to perform simulation for (e.g. Cli)

+Optional parameters -

+Optional 1. bug id to perform simulation for (e.g. Cli_1 / Mockito_2 / ...)

 and

-Also for tasks "flatten", "processsourcepatches", and "getalltests", please pass below as additional arguments and try again
+Also for tasks "flatten", "processsourcepatches", "getalltests", and "compare", please pass below as additional arguments and try again

 Additional 1. mutant directory technique suffix (e.g. nmt / codebert / ...)